 There are ladies and gentlemen out there who haven’t yet played petanque but are interested in learning it.
 Perhaps they saw it being played while they were on vacation in France, or they saw it in the movie A Year In Provence, and it looked fun.
 They’d like to buy some petanque boules and try it out.

 If you are one of these wonderful people, I have two things to say to you.
-(1) It really is fun!
-(2) Be be warned about shopping on amazon.com.
-What you will find on amazon.com will almost certainly NOT be what you want.
+First: it really is fun!
+Second: What you find on amazon.com almost certainly is NOT what you want.
 That’s because if you want to play petanque—

 If you search amazon.com for “petanque boules”, the first thing that will be offered to you will almost certainly be something like this.
 Click to see larger image.

-Before buying a set of “petanque/bocce” balls, consider what you want to do with them.
-Do you want to: (a) play petanque, (b) play bocce, or (c) just mess around without worrying too much about any rules.
-My recommendations, for each of those scenarios, are at the end of this review.
+Do you want: (a) to play petanque, (b) to play bocce, or (c) just to mess around without worrying too much about any rules.

 IF YOU WANT TO PLAY PETANQUE